Three Cool Ice Rinks In Hot Historic Spots

 Open since 2001, the ice rink at the Renaissance Minneapolis Hotel and the Residence Inn Minneapolis Downtown is located in the original 1899 train shed of the Milwaukee Road Depot.
 At the depot’s service peak, 29 trains per day departed the attached truss-roofed shed.
 Featuring a 140-foot tower, an elaborate cornice, and inset terra-cotta wreath ornaments, the Renaissance Revival station was a hub for the Chicago, Milwaukee, and St. Paul Railroad.
 In 1971, owner Milwaukee Road Company decommissioned passenger train service at the depot and converted the building into office space.

 By the late 1970s, the structure had fallen into disrepair and was scheduled for demolition.
 Saved through advocacy by the Minneapolis Heritage Preservation Commission, the depot remained disused until 1998, when the CSM Corporation purchased the structure and surrounding property to convert it into hotel, restaurant, and event space, including a seasonal rink.
 From Thanksgiving Day through March, skaters can rent their gear on site and take in views of the city from the floor-to-ceiling windows.

-Update: The Depot ice rink will close permanently in March.
+Update: The Depot ice rink will closed permanently in March 2018.